ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-rest-api-mediatypes.md

 and Jason Desrosiers.

 # FAQ
-{: numbered="false"}
+{: numbered="false" removeinrfc="true"}

 Q: Why this document?
-:  After all these years, we still lack a proper media-type for REST related document types.
+:  After all these years, we still lack a proper media type for REST related document types.
    This has some security implications too
    (eg. wrt on identifying parsers or treat downloads)